danbev/learning-crypto/notes/sscs.md

 Policy rules can also be useful when deploying applications in container images where one might want to make sure that only supported base images are used etc.

-_wip_

-### Source distributed software
-sigstore and in-toto are not used in the majority of project, at least not yet.
-If we want to be able to have secure software supply chain we need to be able to handle these type of dependencies.
-What if we write a tool that does the sigstore and in-toto steps for us, producing artifacts that can be placed in any repository.
-End users of these artifacts can then verify them and also use policies that we provide or that they write themselves.

-### Binary distributes software
-So how about binary distributed software.
-This is more difficult as how can we trust the artifact that we want to use has not been compromised?

 ### Definitions in SSCS
 Just terms that were not clear, or needed refreshing.